steipete/steipete.com/_posts/2020-10-7-getting-the-most-out-of-twitter.md

 Or, you can be [really sneaky and just re-make your picture so it slightly changes every year](https://krausefx.com/blog/continuous-delivery-for-your-profile-picture).

-## Managing the Timeline

-Be picky who you follow.
-My goal is to stay below 1500 people.
-I try to read most in my timeline but gave up being a completionist.
-Twitter needs time and commitment but shouldn't feel like work, and there's time it definitely is work to read though everything.

-I know that some people can take it personal if you unfollow, but I've been past caring about that.
-You need to filter what you consume, so unfollow when you don't enjoy someone's content.

-Don't worry about missing out - Twitter is a stream and you can never read everything.

-### Muting

-Muting accounts is beautiful - people can still see your content, but you just don't see their replies anymore.
-In the early days it took a lot to make me mute someone, now I do it ruthlessly, including for accounts that I just don't find interesting but are RTed into my timeline (e.g. sports).

-### Blocking

-I very very rarely block.
-There's been a case where someone replies to a RT of mine with mean comments, and since that does show me as connection to hateful or insulting comments, I quickly blocked that person.
-If it's just a challenging reply, I  usually don't block - it's fun to be challenged!
-(And there's always mute)

-### Disabling RTs

-Some people retweet a lot of content that I don't find particularly interesting, so I disable retweets on their account.
-I do this probably for 5-10% of the accounts I follow and I know some people who have that on for 100%.

-This also implies changes in Twitter behavior: If you want to be sure someone sees content, use a quote tweet.
-But don't use that too often, as [it can be annoying it itself](https://twitter.com/NeoNacho/status/1313595333159469056).

-### Hashtags

-Please don't use hashtags.
-If I could write a filter that automatically blocks all tweets with more than one hashtag, I would use it.
-It's usually people that don't know how Twitter work or ads that #use a #hashtag for #almost #every #word, and it's really unnecessary and annoying to read.
-Don't be a noob, don't use hashtags.
-Exception are for fun hashtags or conferences. #butwhatdoiknow

-## Filter

 ### Direct Messages

 I highly recommend going into setting and enabling "Receive messages from anyone".
 There's a lot of great commentary from people I received via DM since they're not comfortable replying publicly.
 There's the occasional odd messages (and inappropriate offers) but if you're a cis white male you likely are good.
 Minority groups might want to reconsider this setting or at least enable the Quality Filter.